An Incident at the Opera Ball on Mardi Gras in 1778: A script full of planned coincidences

 Served as a reference point for the duel scene: The Château de Bagatelle, the château of Charles-Philippe de France, Comte d'Artois, in the Bois de Boulogne (garden façade).

-The Baron de Besenval informed the Comte d'Artois about the plan and that the Duc de Bourbon would be informed too – through targeted indiscretions – so that he could react if he wanted.
-The plan was as follows: On Monday morning, 16 March at 10 am, the Comte d'Artois is scheduled to set off, as was his custom, to his château, the Château de Bagatelle in the Bois de Boulogne, accompanied only by his guard captain, the Chevalier de Crussol.
-Through deliberate indiscretions, the Duc de Bourbon finds out about it, so he can confront the Comte d'Artois in the Bois de Boulogne.
-Should the Duc de Bourbon not take advantage of this opportunity for satisfaction, a second opportunity would be offered by letting the Duc de Bourbon know that the Comte d'Artois would dine that day with the Baron de Besenval at his town house in Paris, the Hôtel de Besenval.
-The Duc de Bourbon will definitely pass by the baron's residence, as it is practically around the corner from the duc's town house, the Palais Bourbon.
-And if the Duc de Bourbon did not take advantage of this second opportunity for satisfaction either, no one could blame the Comte d'Artois for not having given the duc the opportunity to do so.
+The Baron de Besenval informed the Comte d'Artois of the plan and that the Duc de Bourbon would also be informed – through targeted indiscretions – so that he could react if he wished.
+The plan was as follows: on Monday morning, 16 March, at 10 a.m., the Comte d'Artois was to set off, as was his custom, for his château, the Château de Bagatelle in the Bois de Boulogne, accompanied only by his captain of the guard, the Chevalier de Crussol.
+Through deliberate indiscretions, the Duc de Bourbon would learn of this and could then confront the Comte d'Artois in the Bois de Boulogne.
+Should the Duc de Bourbon not take advantage of this opportunity for satisfaction, a second would be offered by letting him know that the Comte d'Artois would dine that day with the Baron de Besenval at his town house in Paris, the Hôtel de Besenval.
+The Duc de Bourbon would inevitably pass by the baron's residence, as it was practically around the corner from his own town house, the Palais Bourbon.
+If he failed to seize this second opportunity as well, no one could blame the Comte d'Artois for not having given him the chance to do so.
 The Comte d'Artois agreed to the plan.

-"Well, I will come to your place for dinner, and you know that it will be with great pleasure."
+"I shall come to your house for dinner, and you may be assured it will give me the greatest pleasure."